lowRISC/opentitan/doc/rm/python_coding_style.md

 ### Lint tool

-The `lintpy.py` utility in `util` can be used to check python code.
+The `lintpy.py` utility in `util` can be used to check Python code.
-It checks all python (`.py`) files that are modified in the local repo and will report problems.
+It checks all Python (`.py`) files that are modified in the local repository and will report problems.
 Both `yapf` and `isort` checks are run.

 Basic lintpy usage is just to run from the util directory.